Allied Healthcare Careers Program

 Follow the four-step plan:

-- What the profession does.
+- What the profession does

-- How much the profession makes.
+- How much the profession makes

-- Which local schools offer the schooling needed.
+- Which local schools offer the training

 Tell the students about the importance of experiencing these professions in order to help them decide if this is something that they would like to pursue.